OpenStreetMap to Minecraft

 Roads, buildings, water, terrain, and land cover come from OpenStreetMap coverage for your selected area.

 Pick an area on the map.
-We generate a .mcworld with real buildings, terrain, and OpenStreetMap data — ready for Minecraft Bedrock or Java.
+We create a Java ZIP or Bedrock .mcworld with real buildings, terrain, and OpenStreetMap data — ready to import and play.

 MapMC in 60 seconds